Do you want your city’s lawn and school fields to thrive?

 Join Non-Toxic Schools for an in-person presentation and training in the North Bay.

 Led by national organic turf expert, Chip Osborne & Beyond Pesticides Director, Jay Feldman.

-TAKING TOXICS OUT OF CA SCHOOLS
+TAKING TOXICS OUT AND BRINGING NATURE IN TO CALIFORNIA SCHOOLS

 Children are the canaries in the coal mine.
 Exposure to chemicals has increased dramatically in the past decades…children today are the 5th generation of people exposed to synthetic carcinogens from the moment of conception.